 It is always a good idea to keep a change of clothes as well as a small toiletries kit (toothbrush, deodorant, etc.) with you in your carry-on in the event of flight delays or cancellations.
-You should keep your I.D. on you at all times in the airports.
+Your passport counts as your form of identification and you must keep this on you at all times in the airports.
 You may not carry-on liquids of any kind larger than 3 oz.
 Any liquids 3 oz. or smaller must be in their original container and in a quart-sized Ziplock bag.

-Baggage policies are based on airline regulations and change often.
+\\Baggage policies are based on airline regulations and change often.
 Please visit your airline's website before you leave for their latest baggage policies.
-Any costs associated with checking bags or overweight bags are solely the responsibility of the participant.
+Any costs associated with checking bags or overweight bags are solely the responsibility of the participant.\\